vyacheslav-vlasov/uikit-sass-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/uikit-sass-rails.png)](http://badge.fury.io/rb/uikit-sass-rails)

 Uikit::Sass:Rails is a gem to make it super easy to use UIkit in your Rails project.
+It is written in Sass and is  compatible with the asset pipeline in Rails.
 You can start using Uikit::Sass:Rails in your projects by following the instructions below.

 ## Installation